 Gum disease is staged when the dentist assesses it.
 The stages are:

 Gingivitis.
 This is the mildest form of gum disease.
-The gums are likely to become red, swollen, and tender.
+The gums become red, swollen, and tender.
 They may bleed easily during daily cleanings and flossing.
-Treatment by a dentist and proper, consistent care at home help to stop gingivitis.
+Treatment by a dentist and correct, consistent care at home help stop gingivitis.

 Moderate to advanced periodontitis.
 This is the most advanced stage of gum disease.
 There is major bone loss, deepening of gum pockets, and possibly receding gums around the teeth.
+Your teeth may change in relation to each other, interfering with biting.
 Teeth may loosen and need to be pulled.

 Treatment may include any of the following: